Georgia mayors speak out against governor's ban on face mask mandates

 Gov. Brian Kemp said the measure violates his emergency orders prohibiting local leaders from adding to the state's requirements to protect against coronavirus.
 The lawsuit escalates a feud between Kemp and Bottoms after she introduced an order that makes not wearing a mask within city limits punishable by a fine or up to six months in jail.

+"It is beyond my comprehension that we can't follow the science on this," Bottoms said on CNN on Friday morning.
+"This is about the lives of people.
+And the people in my city are dying.
+The people in our state are dying."

-"3104 Georgians have died and I and my family are amongst the 106k who have tested positive for COVID-19.
-Meanwhile, I have been sued by @GovKemp for a mask mandate," Bottoms tweeted Thursday shortly after the lawsuit was announced.
-"A better use of tax payer money would be to expand testing and contact tracing. #ATLStrong."
+She said the suit is a waste of taxpayer money, and earlier tweeted, "3104 Georgians have died and I and my family are amongst the 106k who have tested positive for COVID-19.
+Meanwhile, I have been sued by @GovKemp for a mask mandate.

 Kemp said the lawsuit was an attempt to support business owners as local leaders "undermine economic growth."